sanderhelleso/spaceInvaders/README.md

 ## How to play
 A key - move the spaceship (player) to the left

-D key - move the spaceship(player) to the right
+D key - move the spaceship (player) to the right

 Space bar or Enter Key - Shoot

+## Goal
+The aim is to defeat waves of aliens with a laser to earn as many points as possible

+The player starts with 3 lifes and lose a life if the player is either hit by an alien or the alien reaches the end og space

+Round 1 - 18 spawn new aliens.
+After round 18 each wave will increase alien movement speed and distance.

 ## Built With